 Speaker Meetings Meetings are held on the first Wednesday of the month from September to April, at 7.15 for 7.30 pm, Pallant Suite, 7 South Pallant, Chichester PO19 1SY.
 Meetings are free for members.
 Non-members and guests are very welcome, visitors' entrance charge £3.
 The format for the evenings is: 7:15: doors open.
 7:30: meeting starts with Chairman's notices followed by the lecture.
 INTERVAL: time for a chat and enjoy some coffee or tea and biscuits.
 (No charge but donations welcome.
 Please bring your own mug).
 8:30: second part of lecture 9:00 Close of meeting Please bring along a mug if you would like a tea or coffee during the inverval.

-Car parking: The Cawley Priory car park and most other CDC car parks charge for parking up to 8:00pm.
+Car parking: The Cawley Priory car park and many other CDC car parks charge for parking up to 8pm.
+Cattle Market is free after 6pm.

 Chichester, West Sussex